 learn how to use t against guard passes the first half of volume tow is actaullѕ all about it, covering everything the Torreando Pass, Knee slice pass and everything in between.

 The second portion of part two looks deeper into the Panda system.
-The idea is now that you have the essentials of the system as well as certain practical application example,s you can truly understand what you’re trying to accomplish.
+The idea is now that you have the essentials of the system as well as a certain practical application example you can truly understand what you’re trying to accomplish.
 Priit is definitely an awesome coach for coming up with the perfect progression for his instructional.
-Her, he goes step by step detecting everything, from elbow position to peripheral movement and defending common attacks like strangles form the seatbelt and back hooks.
+Her, he goes step by step detecting everything, from elbow position to peripheral movement and defending common attacks like strangles from the seatbelt and back hooks.

 Part Three: The Active Panda